frebergguru/Seats-pdo-intl/README.md

 * Add more features like change seat reservation, delete account and so on
 * Add support for sending rich mail
 * Make custom images instead of using unicode chars.
+* Add PDO rollBack functionality everywhere it is needed.

 ## map.txt:
 ```